 It was a dream commission for me.
 I originally read the books in college and, like so many others, was absorbed by the rich world.
 The lack of good maps bothered me, but I assumed that some day they would be created.
 I never expected I’d be the one to do it.

 A while ago I ran a gallery show of fantasy maps, and through that I met Christopher Merwin – a great guy and a local New York game designer.
-He was working on a fantasy world for the Pathfinder RPG called Sæmyyr, and asked me to work on a world map.
-Little did I know just how much detail and thought had gone into the design of that world.
-Here, many many months later, is the finished product.
-In the meantime, this world has been the result of a successful Kickstarter campaign and has had some truly beautiful maps created for the cities by Michael Arrington.
-Check them out on their facebook page.
+He was working on a fantasy world for the Pathfinder RPG called Sæmyyr, and asked me to work on up a fantasy world map.
+See below for the unlabeled map, and some details on how it was made.